FRC900/2023RobotCode/README.md

 rospy\_message\_converter
-rqt\_driver\_station\_sim - simulated driver station for simulation interface spline\_util - helper code to generate and use splines stage\_ros - submodule - stage simulator for ROS, provides basic 2d graphical sim of robot and sensors state\_handle - helper code for defining ROS state and command interfaces and handles state\_listener - ROS controller used to pass joint data between hardware interfaces static\_controller - ROS controller which publishes a constant value when loaded - used to indicate that all other controllers have been started and the robot is ready to enable
+rqt\_driver\_station\_sim - simulated driver station for simulation interface spline\_util - helper code to generate and use splines stage\_ros - submodule - stage simulator for ROS, provides basic 2d graphical sim of robot and sensors (fork which includes fiducial markers) state\_handle - helper code for defining ROS state and command interfaces and handles state\_listener - ROS controller used to pass joint data between hardware interfaces static\_controller - ROS controller which publishes a constant value when loaded - used to indicate that all other controllers have been started and the robot is ready to enable